Arafly/personal_cheatsheets/kubernetes.md

   - An internal LB for exposing services EXTERNAL to the cluster
 - Load Balancer:
   - Usually provisioned by the Cloud Provider

+> Controllers are control loops that watch the state of your cluster, then make or request changes where needed.
+Each controller tries to move the current cluster state closer to the desired state.”
+Controllers are used to manage state in Kubernetes for many tasks: properly assigning resources, designating persistent storage, and managing cron jobs.

+>  Ingress controllers are designed to treat dynamic Layer 7 routing as a first‑class citizen.
+This means that Ingress controllers provide far more granular control and management with less toil.
+> You can easily use an Ingress controller not only to control ingress traffic but also to deliver service‑level performance metrics and as part of a security policy.
+Ingress controllers have many features of traditional external load balancers, like TLS termination, handling multiple domains and namespaces, and of course, load balancing traffic.
+Ingress controllers can load balance traffic at the per‑request rather than per‑service level, a more useful view of Layer 7 traffic and a far better way to enforce SLAs.
+Ingress controllers can also enforce egress rules which permit outgoing traffic from certain pods only to specific external services, or ensure that traffic is mutually encrypted using mTLS.

 ### Check the built-in service for DNS
     kubectl get svc -n kube-system kube-dns